Double Higgs Boson Production via Photon Fusion at Muon Colliders within the Triplet Higgs Model: Introduction

 Muon colliders offer several advantages over proton colliders, which can help to avoid some of the challenges associated with measuring the trilinear Higgs coupling.
-Muon colliders can reach higher center of mass energies than proton colliders ($\sqrt{s} \sim \mathcal O (10 \ \mathrm{ TeV}) $), which can increase the production rate of triple Higgs boson events\cite{Chiesa:2021qpr}.
-Here we want to analyse the double Higgs production initiated by collinear photons radiated by high energy muon beams.
-The spectrum of photons with an energy fraction $x$ emitted by a charged lepton with an initial energy $E$ is described by the Weizsäcker-Williams spectrum, also known as the Leading Order Effective Photon Approximation (EPA) \cite{Delahaye:2019omf,Schwartz:2014sze},
+Muon colliders can reach higher center of mass energies than proton colliders [$\sqrt{s} \sim \mathcal O (10 \ \mathrm{ TeV}) $], which can increase the production rate of triple Higgs boson events\cite{Chiesa:2021qpr}.
+Here we want to analyze the double Higgs production initiated by collinear photons radiated by high energy muon beams.
+The spectrum of photons with an energy fraction $x$ emitted by a charged lepton with an initial energy $E$ is described by the Weizsäcker-Williams spectrum, also known as the leading order effective photon approximation (EPA) \cite{Delahaye:2019omf,Schwartz:2014sze},

-The splitting functions are, $ P_{\gamma,l}=(1+(1-x^2)/x$ for $l\rightarrow{\gamma}$, and $P_{l/l}(x)=(1+x^2)/(1-x)$ for $l\rightarrow{l}$.
+The splitting functions are, $ P_{\gamma,l}=(1+(1-x^2))/x$ for $l\rightarrow{\gamma}$, and $P_{l/l}(x)=(1+x^2)/(1-x)$ for $l\rightarrow{l}$.

-Double Higgs boson production via photon fusion has been examined in the SM at multi-TeV muon collider \cite{Chiesa:2021qpr} and in the Two Higgs Doublet Model (2HDM) at the International Linear Collider (ILC) \cite{Arhrib:2009gg}.
+Double Higgs boson production via photon fusion has been examined in the SM at multi-TeV muon collider \cite{Chiesa:2021qpr} and in the Two Higgs doublet model (2HDM) at the International Linear Collider (ILC) \cite{Arhrib:2009gg, Demirci:2020zgt, Demirci:2019kop}.
 However, these models do not account for the impact of the $H^{\pm\pm}$ boson's involvement in the $\gamma\gamma \rightarrow h^0h^0, A^0A^0$ processes.
-This aspect is addressed within the context of the Higgs Triplet Model (HTM).
+This aspect is addressed within the context of the Higgs triplet model (HTM).
 In the HTM, a noteworthy hierarchy is observed between the masses of $H^{\pm\pm}$ and $H^{\pm}$, and this influence is thoroughly investigated in the context of this paper.

 Initially, we examine the partonic cross sections involving $\gamma\gamma$ fusion leading to the production of Higgs pairs in the HTM.
-Following that, we numerically compute the cross-sections for $\mu^+\mu^- \rightarrow \gamma\gamma \rightarrow h^0h^0,A^0A^0$ by performing the convolution of the parton distribution functions (PDFs) with the partonic scattering cross-section.
+Following that, we numerically compute the cross sections for $\mu^+\mu^- \rightarrow \gamma\gamma \rightarrow h^0h^0,A^0A^0$ by performing the convolution of the parton distribution functions (PDFs) with the partonic scattering cross section.
 We consider the muon collider at a benchmark energy of $\sqrt{s} = 3$ TeV, with the integrated luminosity \cite{Han:2022edd} scaled according to